»Upgrading to Terraform v1.4

-Terraform v1.2 is a minor release in the stable Terraform v1.0 series.
+Terraform v1.4 is a minor release in the stable Terraform v1.0 series.

-Terraform v1.2 continues to honor the Terraform v1.0 Compatibility Promises, but there are some behavior changes outside of those promises that may affect a small number of users.
+Terraform v1.4 honors the Terraform v1.0 Compatibility Promises, but there are some behavior changes outside of those promises that may affect a small number of users.
 Specifically, the following updates may require additional upgrade steps: